egainit/F5EMEA/README.md

 ## Filing Issues
 If you find an issue, we would love to hear about it.
 You have a choice when it comes to filing issues:
-  - Use the **Issues** link on the GitHub menu bar in this repository for items such as enhancement or feature requests and non-urgent bug fixes.
-Tell us as much as you can about what you found and how you found it.
+  - Use the **Issues** link on the GitHub menu bar in this repository for all support questions, this deployment is not F5 supported and was created for a POC to demo capabilities
-  - Contact F5 Technical support via your typical method for more time sensitive changes and other issues requiring immediate support.